 On June 29, 2021, Columbia Care closed a private placement offering issuing \$74,500,000 aggregate principal amount of 6% convertible notes due 2025 (the "6% Convertible Notes").
+Canaccord Genuity Corp. acted as sole bookrunner and co-lead agent for the offering, and ATB Capital Markets Inc. acted as co-lead agent for the offering.
+A.G.P./Alliance Global Partners acted as financial advisor.
 The 6% Convertible Notes are senior secured obligations of the Company and accrue interest payable semiannually in arrears and mature on June 29, 2025, unless earlier converted, redeemed or repurchased.
 The conversion rate will be 154 Common Shares per \$1,000 principal amount of Notes (equivalent to a price of approximately US\$6.49 per Common Share), subject to customary adjustments.
 The conversion price of the 6% Convertible Notes represents a premium of approximately 25% over the closing price of the Common Shares on the NEO on June 17, 2021.
 Columbia Care may redeem the 6% Convertible Notes at par, in whole or in part, on or after June 29, 2023, if the volume weighted average price of the Common Shares trading on the Canadian Stock Exchange or the NEO for 15 of the 30 trading days immediately preceding the day on which the Company exercises its redemption right, exceeds 120% of the conversion price of the 6% Convertible Notes.
 The 6% Convertible Notes were offered for sale on a private placement basis in certain provinces of Canada pursuant to applicable exemptions from the prospectus requirements of Canadian securities laws.